-It's best to talk about long term care early — before the need for medical or personal care is imminent.
-Here's help understanding, choosing and financing long term care.
+It's best to talk about long-term care early — before medical or personal care is needed.
+Here's help understanding, choosing and financing long-term care.By Mayo Clinic Staff

 Here's help getting familiar with long-term care options.

 - Home care.
 Personal or home health aides can help with bathing, dressing and other personal needs at home, as well as housekeeping, meals and shopping.
 Home health nurses provide basic medical care at home, such as helping with medications.
 Meal delivery programs can provide hot meals to your home.